Checking CLAs via Travis — or — Make the Robots Enforce Legal F/OSS Requirements

 When someone signs a new CLA, add their name to the list!

-With Travis, we can use the TRAVISCOMMITRANGE
+With Travis, we can use the TRAVIS_COMMIT_RANGE environment variable,

-or Github Pull Request.
+push or Github Pull Request.
 The idea is this:

 - Loop over the commit range

-- For each commit, check the Author Email against the
+- For each commit, check the Author Email against the CONTRIBUTORSfile

 Here's a Bash function you can add to your CI script: